Hihaheho/Desk/README.md

 🚧 not yet implemented

-### Desk Plugins
+### Desk-plugins (dplugins)

-There are many dplugins.
-Each dplugin implements single feature for Desk.
+There are many Desk-plugins.
+Each Desk-plugin implements a single feature for the Desk Environment.

 - **Desk Editor** is an default editor for Desk-lang
 - **Desk Runtime** is an default runtime for Desk-lang